SuzanFah/SuzanFah/README.md

 - 👋 Hi, I’m @SuzanFah
-- 👀 I’m interested in Learning, music, dentistry & sports
+- 👀 I’m interested in Learning💢, music🎶, dentistry🎠 & sports🏀
-- 🌱 I’m currently learning software engineering & german
+- 🌱 I’m currently learning software engineering💻 & German🦚
-- 💞️ I’m looking to collaborate on github & slack
+- 💞️ I’m looking to collaborate on Github📯 & Discord🎆 also active member on FCC🧿
-- 📫 How to reach me @susiefahim
+- 📫 How to reach me @susiefahim 😎

 <!---
 SuzanFah/SuzanFah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.